polar-app/polar-app/content/blog/2020-10-05-Polar-2-0-Release.md

 We rebuilt the Chrome extension.
 When you capture a web page, we now use Readability to make it easier to read.
 The page is also stored as an EPUB now.

 ## Many small updates
-There are many other small improvements in the tool, such as improved annotation support, so you can manipulate them directly in the repository, and more
+There are many other small improvements in the tool, such as improved annotation support, so you can manipulate them directly in the repository, and more.

 # New subscription plans